 5. Relax, Relax, Relax

-When my son was around seven and eight years old, he had trouble sleeping for several nights in the month.
-I wasn’t sure why, but I had a feeling he was having a difficult time coping in school.
-When children are stressed, they sometimes regress and just don’t want to be left alone.
+When my son was seven and eight years old, he had trouble sleeping for several nights.
+I wasn’t sure why, but I felt he was having difficulty coping in school.
+When stressed, children sometimes regress and don’t want to be left alone.
 I wondered if some of the tools I used to feel calm and relaxed might work, so I began exploring kid-friendly options.

 Some Tools That Might Help

-Sleep visualizations like New Horizon Meditation and Sleep Stories offer soothing bedtime stories for children designed to calm their minds and usher them into deep sleep states.
-The Calm app also has options for children, including sleep stories, like The Velveteen Rabbit, that the narrator soothingly whispers.
+Sleep visualizations like New Horizon Meditation and Sleep Stories offer soothing bedtime stories for children designed to calm their minds and usher them into a deep sleep.
+The Calm app also has children’s options, including sleep stories, like The Velveteen Rabbit, that the narrator soothingly whispers.
 One of our favorite sleep visualization stories is by Sleep Easy Relax called Hot Air Balloon Ride, a story of a magical journey through the clouds.
-Of course, we wouldn’t watch the videos but simply listen to them on a smartphone.
+Of course, we wouldn’t watch the videos but instead listen to them on a smartphone.

 Another option to bring on sleep is to help your child focus on an object in the dimmed room.
 This creates a visually hypnotic state that makes the eyes a bit more tired.
 In my son’s room, we had a large solar system that hung over the middle of the bed, not over his head.
 Because the object was above his sightline, his eyes would get droopy, focusing on the gently moving planets.